haryunio/LibraryLight/LibraryLight API document.md

  - The type of accounts cannot be changed.
  - The APIs must only work with their corresponding permission(authentication).
  - All the APIs have to be atomic(so there have to not be any :boom:.).
+ - If a database error happens when an API routine is working, `{"success": false, "reason": "Something is wrong with the database."}` will be returned.

 ## Problems
 ### **How to prevent the query confliction?**